 Any questions?
 Just ask us!

-And hey – if we can answer any questions about TryInteract vs Riddle , just drop us a note at firstname.lastname@example.org – or using our support chat.
+And hey – if we can answer any questions about TryInteract vs Riddle , just drop us a note at firstname.lastname@example.org/blog – or using our support chat.

 We’re big customer support geeks – from our CEO Boris down, our whole team races each other to answer questions… it’s part of our ‘customers are king’ philosophy at Riddle.

 (Our team loves to add video transcripts for each of our video walkthroughs.
 We find they’re beneficial for people using screen readers like JAWS or Dragon Text to Speech.
 After all, Riddle is a fully accessible quiz maker – our blog should be accessible as well.)

 Hi there, my name is Mike, and I’m one of the co-founders here at Riddle, and in this video, I’m just going to give you an overview of TryInteract vs Riddle.